 The 3D map robots need.

 Delivery bots, humanoid robots, AR glasses.
 They all need centimeter-accurate 3D data.
 Others proved people will capture it for free.
-We think they should own it and get paid.
+We think they should own what they make and earn for the work.

 50,000+ people proved it works